COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.1/state code/Delaware/README_DE.md

     - 08/30/2024: Added code for 2024 data.
     - 11/08/2024: Recleaned data based on files received from data request.
     - 11/17/2024: Incorporated 2015 sci/soc data that was not available by data request.
+    - 02/26/2025: Standardized code to add headers, footers, and other code.
+Fixed code that imports files.